-The combination of [ITU-T G.7041], [ITU-T G.806] and this Recommendation provides the functionality required by a) and b).
+The combination of the above three Recommendations provides the functionality required by (a) and (b).

 In addition, this basic functionality can be further enhanced to support fault notification for the Ethernet client by using Ethernet physical layer defect signals shown in Appendix VI of [ITU-T G.7041] by means of Ethernet OAM.
-For example, use of the Link Fault flag defined in clause 57 of [IEEE 802.3] (EFM OAM), in conjunction with the GFP-F CMF CSF and RFI indications.
+For example, use of the link fault flag defined in clause 57 of [IEEE 802.3] (EFM OAM), in conjunction with the GFP-F CMF CSF and RFI indications.
 This is illustrated below.

-A simplifying assumption can be made regarding the conditioning of the Ethernet access links on either side of the SDH/OTH transport network.
-For an EPL application, the access link is specific to a single service, and since an Ethernet service is bidirectional, a fault in either direction should result in the access link being conditioned as "failed".
+A simplifying assumption can be made regarding the conditioning of the Ethernet access links on either side of the SDH / OTH transport network.
+For an EPL application, the access link is specific to a single service and since an Ethernet service is bi-directional, a fault in either direction should result in the access link being conditioned as "failed".

-The following fault scenarios and accompanying figures illustrate this example of interworking of the EFM OAM Link Fault flag with the GFP-F CMF CSF and RFI indications to appropriately condition the Ethernet access links.
-Only unidirectional faults are considered, the scenarios can be combined per the superposition principle to describe bidirectional faults.
-Further, only an SDH server layer is shown in the examples.
-CE = Customer Edge.
-PE = Provider Edge.
+The following fault scenarios and accompanying figures illustrate this example of interworking of the EFM OAM link fault flag with the GFP-F CMF CSF and RFI indications to appropriately condition the Ethernet access links.
+Only uni-directional faults are considered, the scenarios can be combined as per the superposition principle to describe bi-directional faults.
+Furthermore, only an SDH server layer is shown in the examples.
+CE = Customer edge.
+PE = Provider edge.